Web Site Terms and Conditions of Use

 11. Fair usage policy

-Some resources are subject to a fair-usage rule and this means that it is forbidden to abuse, we are very large with quantities and do not set a real limit but when the action of a customer can also create problems for other people in the same node/network this violates the fair use policy.
+Some resources are subject to a fair-usage rule (for example all the virtual services with Unlimited resources) and this means that it is forbidden to abuse, we are very large with quantities and do not set a real limit but when the action of a customer can also create problems for other people in the same node/network this violates the fair use policy.

 Except in rare cases we will contact you before taking any action on your service or account and we will ask you for explanations and if the abuse is caused by excessive use of resources (e.g. network bandwidth) and you requires this massive use we will arrange a solution for you.